 Want other people to sell your stuff?

-If you’re okay with paying fair commissions, then affiliate PPC may be your new favorite PPC channel.
+If you’re okay with paying fair commissions, affiliate PPC may be your new favorite PPC marketing channel.

-Selling info-products, SaaS solutions, or physical goods, then consider using one of these channels today.
+Selling info-products, SaaS solutions, or physical goods?
+Then you might want to consider using one of these channels too.

 - Their commission from each sale